-The concept of Governance embraces at least three dimensions: the decision-making process, relations between actors and rules implementation.
+At all times, however, the concept of Governance embraces at least three dimensions: the decision-making process, relations between actors and rules implementation.

 In the energy world, physical interconnections make the debate on governance inevitable.
 This is particularly true if applied to the gas world, where infrastructures cross different markets, regimes, jurisdictions while keeping a strong link to the national territory.
+Let's think about the fights on Third Party Access to gas pipelines, Inter-Governmental Agreements and, more generally, the complex theme of External Energy Security, which FSR analysed via a Conference and an online debate last year.

 Why an Energy Governance debate now?

 Is there a need to open a chapter about Governance of the Energy Union?
 And if so, why now?
-There are at least three topics to be addressed:
+In my view, there are at least three topics to be addressed:

 - •The role of the new actors: the consumers

-- Regionalisation of governance
+- •Regionalisation of governance

 - •The management of energy security, particularly the concept of solidarity in emergency situations